chrismaltby/gb-studio-site/content/docs/scripting.md

 - **Set Variable To Value**
   Set the specified variable to a defined value.

+- **Set Variable To Random Value**
+  Set the specified variable to a random value between 0 and the specified maxValue.

 - **Increment Variable By 1**
   Increase the value of the specified value by one, up to a maximum of _255_.
 If the value was previously _false_ it will now be _1_ (and also _true_), if it was previously _true_ it will now be _2_.